nishithbsk/Epigens/README.md

 standard machine learning, and take a look at alternative classifiers, as well as attempt to make stonger predicitions (multiclass instead of binary).

-- [ ] K-fold cross validation using sklearn
-- [ ] K-fold cross validation using sklearn

-Other tasks tbd